WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 ## Setup Bitcoin Knots with RegTest

-BCurrently, the latest version(25.1) is not tested, so the preferred version is [23.0](https://github.com/bitcoinknots/bitcoin/releases/tag/v23.0.knots20220529).
+Currently, the latest version(25.1) of Bitcoin Knots is not tested, so the preferred version is [23.0](https://github.com/bitcoinknots/bitcoin/releases/tag/v23.0.knots20220529).

 Todo: